 Europe is full of fascinating cities.
-From capitals like Budapest and Prague to the smaller cities of Verona and Bruges.
+From capital cities like Budapest and Prague to the smaller cities of Verona and Bruges.
 There are so many defining moments and “aha!” moments I’ve had on my solo adventures across Europe.
 If you’re anything like me and seek out the best, you’ve come to the right place.
 This is my definitive list for the most beautiful cities in Europe.

 1. Florence, Italy

 The capital of Italy’s region of Tuscany is commonly regarded as one of the most beautiful cities in the world.
 After visiting a handful of times over the years, I’ve gotta say I wholeheartedly agree.
 Florence is home to so much living history from the Renaissance period.
 You’ll be forgiven for giving yourself whiplash as you try to look in every direction and soak it all in!
 Beyond the Cathedral and the Ponte Vecchio, be sure to allow time to get off the main tourist thoroughfare.
 As soon as you walk across one of the many bridges, a whole other world awaits.
 Outside of the city centre, you can discover public parks, libraries, and smaller art galleries.